 One thing that that queer activists, the queer movement and trans people get accused of is of ignoring or denying biology.
-That charge being put against trans people who have transitioned is especially ridiculous because, as if people who have taken steps to bring their biological features into line with our identity to shape their bodies into ways that are most liveable for them as if they wouldn't be aware of the materiality of the body!
+That charge being put against trans people who have transitioned is especially ridiculous because, as if people who have taken steps to bring their biological features into line with their identity to shape their bodies into ways that are most liveable for them, as if they wouldn't be aware of the materiality of the body!
 They have - of course they're aware of the materiality of the body.
-And then there's accusations, you know the queer activist want to pretend that that sex doesn't matter, or pretend that sex doesn't exist.
+And then there's accusations, you know that queer activists want to pretend that that sex doesn't matter, or pretend that sex doesn't exist.
 I don't think actually anybody is saying that.
 Then there is a lot of actual misinformation: a while ago there were major stories in the mainstream press saying that Brighton and Sussex NHS trust would no longer use terms like ‘mother’, ‘pregnant mother’ or ‘breastfeeding’ -- that they were only using terms like ‘uterus haver’ or ‘chest feeder’ and ‘pregnant person’.
 This turned out to be an absolute fabrication.
 What Brighton Trust was doing was working with people to produce a booklet for midwives who might be working with queer and trans families in order to provide a glossary of terms they might need to know, preferred words that they might want to use, a bit of background about the trans community and trans rights -- specifically for working with trans families, not anybody else.
 If you believed everything that you read in the press, you would think that there was quite a lot of negative things happening: you’d think language was being taken away, that most services being were renamed or changed, when, in fact, what is actually happening is people who were historically excluded and who never even had a name, never even had a term, who were fought against and treated like apparent freaks, are now being included, that's all.
 That’s what is happening: people who were historically excluded are now being given names and being included.
 That doesn't take away from groups and identities that have always been included, and always had names and widely understood, recognized labels in there.